iZettle/api-documentation/finance-api/user-guides/fetch-payout-info.md

 Fetch payout information
 ===
-Use the Finance API to fetch payout information from a merchant's Zettle account.
+Use the Finance API to fetch payout information from a merchant's account.
 The payout information includes the account balance, currency, payout, periodicity, and remaining discounts.

 <!-- Is there any limit for how oldest transactions can be fetched? -->